-Cell Ranger ARC is a set of analysis pipelines that process Chromium Single Cell Multiome ATAC + Gene Expression sequencing data to generate a variety of analyses pertaining to gene expression, chromatin accessibility and their linkage.
-Furthermore, since the ATAC and gene expression measurements are on the very same cell, we are able to perform analyses that link chromatin accessibility and gene expression.
+Cell Ranger ARC is a set of analysis pipelines that process Chromium Single Cell Multiome ATAC + Gene Expression sequencing data to generate a variety of analyses pertaining to gene expression (GEX), chromatin accessibility, and their linkage.
+Furthermore, since the ATAC and GEX measurements are on the very same cell, we are able to perform analyses that link chromatin accessibility and GEX.

-If you are beginning with raw base call (BCL) files, the Cell Ranger ARC workflow starts with demultiplexing the BCL files for each flow cell directory for all relevant ATAC and GEX sequencing runs.
-10x recommends using cellranger-arc mkfastq as described in Generating FASTQs.
-If you are beginning with FASTQ files that have already been demultiplexed with bcl2fastq directly, or from a public source such as SRA, you can skip cellranger-arc mkfastq and begin with cellranger-arc count.
-Please see the Specifying Input FASTQs page for specific guidelines on which arguments to use for your scenario.
+The Cell Ranger ARC workflow starts with demultiplexing the BCL files for each flow cell directory for all relevant ATAC and GEX sequencing runs.
+10x Genomics recommends using cellranger-arc mkfastq as described in Generating FASTQs.
+If you are beginning with FASTQ files that have already been demultiplexed with bcl2fastq or BCL convert directly, or from a public source such as SRA, skip cellranger-arc mkfastq and begin with cellranger-arc count.
+The Specifying Input FASTQs page has specific guidelines on which arguments to use for your scenario.

-The exact steps of the workflow vary depending on how many samples, GEM wells, and flow cells you have.
-This section describes the different possible workflows.
+The exact steps of the workflow vary depending on the number of samples, GEM wells, and flow cells used.
+This section describes the simplest possible workflows.

 In this example you have one sample that is processed through one GEM well (a set of partitioned cells from a single 10x Chromium™ Chip channel) and results in one Multiome ATAC library and one Multiome GEX library.
 Each library is sequenced separately on one flow cell.
 In this case you would generate FASTQs separately for ATAC and GEX by running cellranger-arc mkfastq on the respective flow cells and run cellranger-arc count as described in Single-Sample Analysis.